kai-pinckard/image-segmenter-finder/AWS_README.md

 ## Create an Access Key:
 Part way through the tutorial you will needan "AWS Access Key ID" and "AWS Secret Access Key".

-Open AWS in a browser.
+Open [AWS console](https://aws.amazon.com/console/) in a browser.
 In the top right of the screen click my account and then security credentials.
 On the security credentials page, click "Access Keys".
 Then click create a new access key.
 Select Download Access key.
 Then open the file so that when the time comes you can put use the access key in the tutorial.

 ## Pick a Region
 If you are fine hosting your cluster in your default region you can proceed to the next step.
 Otherwise find your region code here: